slang-project/SLang-Codegen-LLVM/README.md

 Please, consider installing all recommended extensions for this workspace and take care of the dependencies based on the instructions below.

+If considering `vcpkg`, then you should have properly set `VCPKG_ROOT` environment variable prior opening project folder.
+Otherwise, feel free to ignore `vcpkg` configuration and remove all settings that require the presence of it (for example, `CMAKE_TOOLCHAIN_FILE` in `cmake.configureSettings`)

 ### UNIX

 After cloning the project, run the tool that installs the `vcpkg` and sets a global environment variable with a path to it: